yracine/device-type.myautomatic/README.md

 http://docs.smartthings.com/en/latest/publishing/index.html#ensure-proper-location

-If you are on a different shard, you need to change the links below for your right shard.
+<b>If you are on a different shard, you need to change the links below for your right shard.
-As an example, in North America,
+As an example, in North America, </b>

 replace https://graph.api.smartthings.com/ide/devices by https://graph-na02-useast1.api.smartthings.com